The Path of Overcoming Childhood Trauma In Adulthood

 But we kept carrying on our backs their destructive patterns and still continue to blame ourselves for being mistreated without even realizing it.

-It’s time to set free and heal the inner child in you.
+It’s time to set free and heal yourself and rewire your nervous system.
 There’s nothing wrong with you.
 You’re fine, and you’re good enough.
 Stop blaming yourself for your caregiver’s mistreatment.

 I encourage you to check out this powerful meditation I created for you adult survivors of childhood trauma.

 Stop taking the blame upon yourself in order to make excuses for other people’s dysfunctional behavior.
-This is the very first step in healing your psyche and overcoming childhood trauma in adulthood.
+This is the very first step in healing your psyche and the lingering trauma effects.

 But you know what?

 It wasn’t your fault.
 Never was.